Removal instructions for apps designed to promote scams like Double Your Bitcoins

 What is Double Your Bitcoins?

-Cyber criminals behind this scam claim that they will send from 1 to 100 BTC to people who will send them from 0.1 to 10 BTC to the provided BTC wallet address.
-Simply said, offer to make an investment that generates a return of ten times the amount of the initial investment.
-It is stated that it is just a one time offer, therefore, unsuspecting visitors may be more likely to send a larger sum of Bitcoins to get higher investment returns.
-As mentioned in the introduction, it is common that scam websites (and other untrustworthy pages) often get opened by browsers that have some potentially unwanted app installed on them.
+Cyber criminals behind this scam claim that they will deliver 1 - 100 BTC to people who send 0.1 - 10 BTC to the provided BTC wallet address.
+In summary, they offer to make an investment that generates a return of ten times the amount of the initial investment.
+It is stated that this is just a one-time offer and, therefore, unsuspecting visitors are more likely to send a larger Bitcoin sum to achieve higher investment returns.
+As mentioned, these scam websites (and other untrusted pages) are often opened by browsers that have potentially unwanted apps installed.

-Quite often PUAs are designed not only to promote (open) questionable, untrustworthy websites, but also to serve advertisements and/or collect information related to user's browsing activities and/or other details.
-PUAs can be designed to serve coupons, pop-ups, surveys, banners and other ads.
-When clicked, those ads can open shady, potentially malicious pages or run scripts designed to download and/or install other PUAs.
-Also, apps of this type can be designed to record information like IP addresses, geolocations, URLs of visited websites, entered search queries, etc. Although, in some cases they can be designed to collect sensitive data as well.
-Another problem with it is that recorded information could be sold to third parties (potentially cyber criminals) or misused to generate revenue in other ways.
+PUAs are often designed to promote (open) dubious, untrusted websites, serve advertisements, and collect information relating to users' browsing activities and/or other details.
+PUAs can serve coupons, pop-ups, surveys, banners and other ads.
+When clicked, these can open dubious, potentially malicious pages or run scripts designed to download and install other PUAs.
+These apps can also record information such as IP addresses, geolocations, URLs of visited websites, entered search queries, etc. In some cases, they can collect sensitive data.
+The recorded information could be sold to third parties (potentially, cyber criminals) or misused to generate revenue in other ways.

 |Name||Double Your Bitcoins scam website|

 |Fake Claim||Visitors are offered an investment that generates a return of ten times the amount of the initial investment.|